Mentorship

 Organizations often adopt group mentoring to develop leadership skills, nurture communication skills, and more.

-While reverse mentoring has attractive advantages, companies are urged to choose a program from the many available mentorship programs that align with their goals.
+While reverse mentoring has attractive advantages, companies are urged to choose a program from the many mentoring models that align with their goals.

 How to start a reverse mentorship program

-Below are the five proven ways to begin a reverse mentorship program.
+Below are the five proven steps to begin a reverse mentorship program.

 1. Define the objective